6 Ways to Elevate Your Machine Translation Strategy

 Additional Resources & Expert Perspectives

-How Patients Discover Clinical Trial Websites: The Role of Localization in Search and Trust
+How Patients Discover Clinical Trial Websites: The Role of Localization in Accessibility

-In this tech-forward episode of LifeSci Talks, Mark Wade, Global Practice Leader at TransPerfect Life Sciences, welcomes Indira Jain-Figueroa, Product Director at Evinova, for a deep dive into the ever-evolving landscape of eCOA development.
-Covering everything from cross ...
+In this episode of LifeSci Talks, Mark Wade, Global Practice Leader at TransPerfect Life Sciences, is joined by Jonathan Norman, Director of Translation and Localization at YPrime, for an in-depth discussion on the realities of eCOA libraries.
+Together, they explore why ...

 Reach out to our team of AI and MT experts to get started today.